BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 date = "2024-09-18"
 +++

-Distribution of Java programs was not its strength.
-But new technologies in the Java ecosystem opened up more possibilities than just a simple jar.
-Here, I will share how I built a pipeline to automate the distribution of my Java project.
+Distribution of Java programs was never its strength.
+But new technologies in the Java ecosystem brought more possibilities than just a simple jar.
+Here, I will share how I built a pipeline to automate the distribution of my project.

 ---